Short-term absence form

 If you end up needing to be absent for more than two days of class, rather than requesting another short-term absence, please contact your professor to discuss how you can make up for additional absences and missed coursework.

 Professors may extend accommodations at their discretion, and do not require medical documentation to grant the extension.
-You may need to submit a medical note for conditions that last longer than five consecutive days.
+You may need to submit a medical note for conditions that last longer than two consecutive days.

 Acute illnesses may take a few days to resolve and students who are acutely ill should remain at home and rest to avoid spreading illness to their peers and others.
 Concordia Health Services does not provide documentation for brief, acute self-limiting illnesses.

 Please get in touch with your instructor to discuss your situation.

 Please get in touch with your academic advisor or graduate supervisor to discuss options and resources for support.